microsoft/php-sdk-binary-tools/README.md

 # License

-The PHP SDK itself and the SDK own tools are licensed under the BSD 2-Clause license.
+The PHP SDK itself and the SDK own tools and code are licensed under the BSD 2-Clause license.
 With the usage of the other tools, you accept the respective licenses.

 # Overview